 (1) No high quality jobs are created but economic activity is furthered by the qualifying investment.
-For purposes of this subparagraph, "economic activity" means a modernization project which will result in increased skills and wages for the current employees or a project involving retained jobs.
+For purposes of this subparagraph, "economic activity" means a modernization project which will result in increased skills and wages for the current employees; a project involving retained jobs; or a project that involves a waiver, granted by the board pursuant to rule 261-175.1(15), of the average county wage calculation if the reason for the waiver is that damages were sustained as a result of a natural disaster in a presidentially declared disaster area.